 Our most recent titles are for young readers and have been created by some of Australia’s most admired writers and illustrators: the award-winning team of Ursula Dubosarsky and Andrew Joyner, acclaimed YA rom-com writer Jenna Guillaume, the dynamic duo of Professor Lisa Harvey-Smith and First Dog on the Moon, and hilarious AFL kids series writers Nicole Hayes and Adrian Beck.

-All of these wonderful books are available from your favourite bookseller, in-store or online.
+All these books are available from your favourite local bookshop in-store or online.

 Download activities and Teacher’s Notes from our resources page.

 Perfect for fans of Tiny Timmy, Real Pigeons and Weirdo, Little Legends is the only official AFL junior fiction series.
 Little Legends follows Oz, Ellie and Sanjay Little, star players for the Fresca Bay Falcons, on a series of hilarious and action-packed adventures that celebrate the great game of Australian Rules.
 It’s packed with fun and will entertain footy-mad kids for hours.

 The perfect book for aspiring amateur astronomers and anyone just fascinated by our wonderful night sky.
 This brilliant step-by-step fun guide to exploring Australia’s night skies is full of mind-blowing facts about our cosmos designed for curious minds.
 Sprinkled throughout with First Dog on the Moon’s awesome drawings showing the best entertainment in town is found by looking up.

 From the current Australian Children’s Laureate and the bestselling creators of The Terrible Plop.